erdeno/wikiquote/technical_report.md

 ### 1.1 Objectives

 **Primary Goals:**
-- ✅ Build a graph database from Wikiquote dump containing quotes, authors, and works
+- ✅ Build a graph database from Wikiquote dump containing quotes and authors
 - ✅ Implement full-text search with autocomplete functionality
 - ✅ Create a voice-interactive system with ASR, speaker identification, and personalized TTS
 - ✅ Deploy as a production-ready web application